bluezald/angular-playground/Overview.md

 - One way binding - from component class property to an element property

 ### Property Binding
+Property binding lets you interpolate values that are computed from your application data into the HTML.
 ```html
 <img [src]='product.imageUrl'>
 ```
 ### Event Binding
+Event binding lets your app respond to user input in the target environment by updating your application data.
 ```html
 <button class='btn btn-primary' (click)='toggleImage()'>
     Show Image